piotrmaslanka/satella/docs/instrumentation/metrics.rst

 If you don't specify it, the metric level for root metric will be set to RUNTIME.
 Same if you specify INHERIT.

+Note that a decision to accept/reject a ``handle()``-provided value happens when ``handle()`` is called, based on current level.
+If you change the level, it may take some time for the metric to return correct values.

 If you specify any kwargs, they will be delivered to the last metric's in chain constructor.